RelativeProgramming/master-thesis/docs/graph_structure.md

 ### Function Value
 → any values representing a function (e.g. `function(x: string) { return x.trim(); }` or `(x: number) => x + 1`)
 - [x]  Label: `:TS:Value:Function`

+Properties:
+- [x]  `arrowFunction`: indicates whether the value is an arrow function

 ### Class Value
 → any values represented by a class expression (e.g. `class A {}`)